gherlein/client-w-mcp/README.md

-# GCHAI - Go Client for OpenAI API
+# OCMS - OpenAI Client with MCP Server - Example

 A Go-based client for interacting with OpenAI's API, supporting model definitions, dynamic context loading, and performance metrics.
+Also includes a sample MCP server.

 ## Usage

-GCHAI can be used in several modes, from interactive chat to automated performance testing.
+OCMS can be used in several modes, from interactive chat to automated performance testing.

 ### Command Line Options